 About the DSB

 The Distinguished Speakers Board is a student-run cost center of CU Student Government.
 The Board strives to bring diverse speakers that will intellectually challenge the student body, as well as spark meaningful dialogue surrounding relevant issues on campus.
 Past speakers the Board has hosted include Anderson Cooper, Viola Davis, Scott Kelly, Brené Brown, Laverne Cox, Edward Snowden (via videoconference), Rudy Giuliani, Madeleine Albright, and many more.

-The University of Colorado Boulder and the Distinguished Speakers Board are committed to providing equal access to individuals with disabilities.
-If you plan to attend this event and require accommodations, please contact email@example.com no later than seven days before the event.
+CU Boulder and the Distinguished Speakers Board are committed to providing equal access to individuals with disabilities.
+If you plan to attend this event and require accommodations, please contact firstname.lastname@example.org no later than seven days before the event.
 We will make all reasonable efforts to fulfill requests submitted after the deadline, but may be unable to do so depending on the nature of the request.
-For further information on the accessibility of Macky Auditorium, please consult: colorado.edu/macky/your-visit/accessibility
+Get further information on the accessibility of Macky Auditorium.

 Cameron Trauger, Chair, Distinguished Speakers Board, email@example.com

 Brandon Meyers, Staff Advisor, Center for Student Involvement, 303-492-7109 firstname.lastname@example.org